zhouhao628/text-analysis-AST/README.rst

 Keyphrases graph
 ~~~~~~~~~~~~~~~~

-The *east* software also allows to construct a **keyphrases relation graph**, which indicates implications between diffe
+The *east* software also allows to construct a **keyphrases relation graph**, which indicates implications between different keyphrases according to the text corpus being analysed.
+The graph construction algorithm is based on the analysis of co-occurrences of keyphrases in the text c